biowess/healthsec-00/README.md

 ## Notes policy

-Do **not** publish the raw messy notes as the main story of the repository.
-Keep them only as an internal reference or move them to `notes/raw-note.txt` with a clear warning.
+I did **not** publish the raw messy notes as the main story of the repository.
+I kept them only as an internal reference.

-Publish a cleaned `notes/troubleshooting-log.md` and `docs/reproduction-guide.md` instead.
+Published a cleaned `notes/troubleshooting-log.md` and `docs/reproduction-guide.md` instead.

 ## How to reproduce